turbot/steampipe-plugin-snowflake/docs/tables/snowflake_warehouse.md

 # Table: snowflake_warehouse

 A warehouse is a cluster of compute resources in Snowflake.
-Warehouse provides the required resources, such as CPU, memory, and temporary storage, to perform queries.
+Warehouses provide the required resources, such as CPU, memory, and temporary storage, to perform queries.

 ## Examples